 I rest for one minute where the guide is, but he thinks it is just for a photo so up he gets.

 By the time we walk to the bottom, I am so red in the face.
 We go to the toilets and we cover ourselves with water.
 The water is salty.
 It is undrinkable and leaves a salt film all over us.
 So we buy a bottle of cool water.
 It feels so nice to drink.

 We now drive on through the Atlas Mountains and the terrain changes to rocky layers.

-They it becomes stone.
+It becomes stone.
 Desert but with stone.
 It is something to behold.
 I can’t say it is beautiful, but each time I see a house, I admire those who live in these harsh conditions.

-Finally we arrive at a town called Zagora, and here the desert really begins.
+Finally, we arrive at a town called Zagora, and here the desert really begins.

-We meet our camels and we were originally told we would be on a 40 minute ride by the agent, but turns out that we are on a one and a half hour camel ride.
+We meet our camels and we were originally told we would be on a 40-minute ride by the agent, but turns out that we are on a one and a half hour camel ride.